perkeep/perkeep/doc/environment-vars.md

   Referenced in [pkg/osutil](/pkg/osutil) and used indirectly by [go4.org/jsonconfig.ConfigParser](http://go4.org/jsonconfig#ConfigParser) to search for files mentioned in configurations.
-This is used as a last resort after first checking the current directory and the camlistore config directory.
+This is used as a last resort after first checking the current directory and the Perkeep config directory.
 It should be in the OS path form, i.e. unix-like systems would be /path/1:/path/two:/some/other/path, and Windows would be C:\path\one;D:\path\2